bazuayelewis/DatafestAfrica-January-2023-Data-Science-Challenge/README.md

 ![Screenshot_20230126_015856](https://user-images.githubusercontent.com/107050974/214775568-7d48b373-ab78-46aa-a28c-847e2126ee7b.png)

 b.
 What is the last name of the employee with the most orders?

+*In this query I performed a process similar to the query above **(question a)**.
+I aggregated the data using the **GROUP BY** function to return orders handled by each employee and used the **COUNT** function to get the total orders.
+I arranged the data in descending order and used the **LIMIT** function to return the highest number of orders handled by an employee.*

 ```sql
 SELECT e.LastName, COUNT(o.OrderID) TotalOrders
 FROM Employees e